5 MIN READ

-The feedback matrix, as shown below, is a useful tool that helps with self-exploration.
-It encourages you to examine both the positive and negative aspects of feedback, and then connect the comments back to what you already know about yourself, and what you did not know and need to explore more fully.
+The Feedback Matrix* is a tool that encourages you to examine both the positive and negative aspects of feedback.
+It challenges you to connect the comments to what you already know about yourself, and to what you did not know and need to explore more fully.

 In this article, we examine a range of typical responses to feedback, and we look at how to use the Feedback Matrix to see beyond these patterns of behavior, and to make positive changes in yourself and your team that lead to improved productivity and better relationships.